-In conjunction with filing our universal shelf registration statement, we completed an underwritten public offering and sold and issued an aggregate of 741,750 shares of common stock at a price to the public of \$93 per share.
-We received aggregate net proceeds from the offering of approximately \$65.9 million, after deducting underwriting discounts and commissions and offering costs.
-Net proceeds from this offering were used for general corporate purposes, including to fund organic growth.
+On August 7, 2020, we completed an underwritten public offering and sold and issued 310,500 shares of our common stock at a price of \$190 per share.
+After deducting underwriting discounts and commissions, we received net proceeds of \$56.7 million, which was used for general corporate purposes, including to fund organic growth.